celluloid-camp/celluloid/README.md

 - Install the latest version of [Git](https://git-scm.com/).
 - Install the latest version of [Node.js](https://nodejs.org/en/).
-- Install the latest version of [Yarn](https://yarnpkg.com/en/) and use it instead of NPM.
+- Install the latest version of [Pnpm](https://pnpm.io/) and use it instead of NPM.

-The project is organized as a [monorepo](https://blog.scottlogic.com/2018/02/23/javascript-monorepos.html), so Yarn is required to leverage [Yarn workspace](https://yarnpkg.com/blog/2017/08/02/introducing-workspaces/).
+The project is organized as a [monorepo](https://blog.scottlogic.com/2018/02/23/javascript-monorepos.html), so Pnpm is required to leverage [pnpm workspace](https://pnpm.io/workspaces).

 ```
 .